 Vestibular Therapy

-Treatment for vertigo, dizziness and balance conditions.
+Treatment for vertigo, dizziness and balance conditions, including BPPV

 The vestibular system is located in the inner ear and plays an essential role in detecting head position and movement.
 It coordinates with other senses (ie. vision and joint positional awareness) to maintain balance and postural control.